 However, if you submit a strong claim, the chances of having your disability benefits approved increases significantly.

-If you have applied for a disability benefit through a claim made with the SSA, you may be wondering whether your claim may be approved.
+If you have applied for SSDI or SSI through a claim made with the SSA, you may be wondering whether your claim may be approved.
 Claims typically take several months to be assessed, but you can improve your chances of approval by understanding the criteria for eligibility and providing all relevant information to support your claim.

 Signs Your Disability Claim Will Be Approved